 What is a Sales Tax Audit?

-sales tax audit is a review conducted by a tax authority to ensure that a business has accurately collected, reported, and paid sales tax on goods and services.
+A sales tax audit is a review conducted by a tax authority to ensure that a business has accurately collected, reported, and paid sales tax on goods and services.
 Unlike an IRS audit process focusing on federal income tax, a sales tax audit examines state or local tax obligations.
 This audit aims to verify whether a business has remitted the correct amount of sales tax based on sales records and transactions.

 These audits ensure that businesses follow tax laws, helping states maintain revenue streams.
 For businesses, they’re a way to catch mistakes or oversights that could lead to penalties or additional taxes owed.